-Example: “We are a customer service centered couple who love the RV lifestyle, looking for a rewarding front desk registration position at your campground!”
+Example: “We are a customer service oriented couple who love the RV lifestyle.
+We're looking for a rewarding front desk registration position at your campground.”

 Customize your resume so your experience is directly relevant to the campground's job duties.
 Use words to accentuate your skills and skills needed at the campgrounds, such as; activities, front desk, reservations, housekeeping, maintenance, etc.

 Spell check, spell check, spell check!
 Have someone else proofread before publishing.
 A quality, well constructed resume shows the campground you are responsible, detailed oriented, and willing to put time into projects.